 “We had a great time at the restaurant.
 The wine was fabulous and our server seemed really interested in making our experience a special one.
 She seemed swamped though.
 We had to ask for our check.”

 It would be tough, right?
 Raw numbers can be effective in demonstrating your results, but you should never underestimate the power of qualitative data.

-You can get even deeper into open-ended responses with the Text Analysis tool, which is available to Gold, Platinum and Enterprise customers.
+You can get even deeper into open-ended responses with the Text Analysis tool, which is available with certain paid plans.
 Use it to break down your respondents’ most commonly used words and phrases and view them in a word cloud.
 This helps show broad patterns, behaviors, and opinions of your respondents.

 For instance, if your Customer Satisfaction Survey yields a word cloud with gems like “friendly,” “helpful,” and “organized,” you might want to show it off.